 Winter Melon Soup Recipes

-1. Winter melon soup with chinese pearl barley and goji
+Recipe 1: Winter melon soup with Chinese pearl barley 薏米 and goji

 This soup helps eliminate excess fluid from the body.
 It is also supposed to help whiten the skin and get rid of acne.